Amali Samarasinghe, MS, PhD, ATSF

 Molly Hellberg

-Molly earned her undergraduate degree in Biology with a certificate in Environmental Science from the University of Wisconsin–Madison.
+Molly earned her Bachelor’s Degree in Biology with a certificate in Environmental Studies from the University of Wisconsin–Madison.
 During her studies, she gained field research experience through study abroad programs in Belize, where she studied lionfish, and in Australia, where she researched zooplankton.
 Currently, her research focuses on using murine models to investigate how asthma protects against respiratory bacterial pathogens.
 In her free time, Molly enjoys attending concerts, traveling, and trying new foods.

 Jasmine Quah